-Lower cholesterol, lower blood pressure, a reduction in your risk of diabetes, and improvements in weight management and mood are all benefits of walking.
-Whether or not walking is good cardiovascular exercise depends on a variety of factors.
-While some physical activity is better than none, according to the “2008 Physical Activity Guidelines for Americans,” the report also explains that you gain additional health benefits as your physical activity increases in intensity, frequency and duration.
+Lower cholesterol, lower blood pressure, a reduction in your risk of diabetes and improvements in weight management and mood are all benefits of walking.
+However, whether or not walking is good cardiovascular exercise depends on a variety of factors.

 Video of the Day

 Walking through the grocery store pushing your cart or going shopping at the mall do not meet the standards for moderate or vigorous exercise and do not provide enough cardio exercise to reduce your risk of serious disease.
 The Activity Guidelines call these baseline activities.
-While these activities have benefits, the extent of these has not been studied scientifically, according to the 2008 Activity Guidelines.
+While these activities have benefits, the extent of these has not been studied scientifically.

 Simple walking becomes brisk walking when you begin to breathe faster, develop a light sweat and feel some strain in your leg muscles.
 You should be able to talk during moderate exercise like brisk walking, but that if you can sing, you need to pick up the pace and walk even more briskly.
 You can also use your own heart rate to monitor intensity by calculating your upper and lower heart rates and using a heart-rate monitor or taking your pulse.

 Brisk walking meets government standards for moderate physical exercise.
 The Activity Guideline’s scale of exercise intensity ranges from 0, a activity level comparable to resting in a chair, to 10 at the most intense, with moderate measuring a 5 or 6.
 Vigorous exercise would fall at a 7 or 8 on the scale.
 Both moderate and vigorous exercise fall into the “Health-enhancing” category.

 Read more: Is Walking Good Exercise?